 I really enjoyed The Tea Master and the Detective.
 The story was interesting and kept pulling me along.
 I’m definitely interested in exploring more of this universe.
 I’d recommend The Tea Master and the Detective for a time when you can sit and read the whole thing at once or in one or two sessions.
 Trying to read it in broken chunks on my work breaks didn’t work well for me.

-I was given an eARC by NetGalley in exchange for my honest review.
+I received an eARC from NetGalley and the publisher in exchange for my honest review.